Brazil: Bolsonaro appoints new military chiefs | DW | 30.03.2021

 The president named Carlos Alberto Franco Franca as the new foreign minister after Araujo tendered his resignation earlier in the day.

-Bolsonaro also named replacements for the defense and justice ministers as well as three other ministers in his biggest Cabinet overhaul since he came to power in January 2019.
+Bolsonaro also named replacements for the justice ministers as well as three other ministers in his biggest Cabinet overhaul since he came to power in January 2019.

 Earlier this month, the president fired his health minister, whose tenure coincided with most of Brazil's 314,000 Covid-19 deaths and became the target of fierce criticism.
 Merely in the course of the pandemic, Bolsonaro has had three different health ministers.